MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 perform DNS64 ({{!RFC6147}}) on parameters within a SVCB record.
 For best performance, server operators SHOULD include an "ipv6hint" parameter whenever they include an "ipv4hint" parameter.

-The presentation format for each parameter is a comma-separated list of IP addresses in standard textual format {{!RFC5952}}.

 These parameters are intended to minimize additional connection latency when a recursive resolver is not compliant with the requirements in